Will my skin ever heal?

 Living with the uncertainty of topical steroid withdrawal and severe eczema

-If you’re going through topical steroid withdrawal (TSW), there’s a good chance you’ve asked yourself this more than once.
-I know I did.
+If you’re going through it right now, there’s a good chance you’ve asked yourself this question more than once.

-For many people experiencing TSW, the hardest part isn’t only the physical symptoms: the redness, burning, oozing or flaking, it’s the uncertainty.
-Not knowing what’s normal.
-Not knowing how long topical steroid withdrawal recovery might take.
-Not knowing whether your skin will ever stabilise again.
+For many people experiencing TSW, the hardest part isn’t only the physical symptoms like the redness, burning, oozing, or flaking.
+It’s the uncertainty.

 The same uncertainty can exist when eczema suddenly becomes more severe or stops responding to treatments that once worked.
 When your skin changes in ways you don’t recognise, it can feel frightening and isolating.

-I remember constantly searching:
+I remember constantly searching Google for answers:

-How long does TSW last?
+• How long does TSW last?

-Is this part of healing?
+• Is this part of healing?

-Will my eczema ever calm down?
+• Will my eczema ever calm down?

 Before I even began TSW, I had already been told my skin would never recover from severe eczema.